Female Breast Reduction

 A personal consultation is the first step for any patient considering breast reduction surgery.
-During the consultation, your plastic surgeon will assess your physical and emotional health and discuss your specific goals.
-Your physician will consider the size and shape of your breasts, skin quality and nipple location to determine the appropriate procedure for you.
+During the consultation, your Jackson, MS breast reduction surgeon will assess your physical and emotional health and discuss your specific goals.
+Your Jackson, MS breast reduction physician will consider the size and shape of your breasts, skin quality and nipple location to determine the appropriate procedure for you.

 Your doctor can inform you of the benefits as well as the possible risks and complications of this type of surgery.
 Be sure to raise any questions or concerns that you may have about the safety of the procedure.

 A three-part incision is the most commonly used method in breast reduction.
 Your Jackson, MS breast reduction surgeon will remove excess tissue from the breast, and the areola may be reduced in size and moved to a higher position.
 In some cases, liposuction may be used in conjunction with the surgery, or liposuction alone may provide desired results.
 Breast reduction surgery is usually done under general anesthesia in an accredited hospital or surgery center.